Csellers15/Code-Player-/README.md

 # Code-Player-
-This is a JQuery website that allows you to write HTML, CSS, and JavaScript right in the site itself fro immediate response to the output screen.
+This is a JQuery website that allows you to write HTML, CSS, and JavaScript right in the site itself for immediate response to the output screen.